 The drawback of online training is that it requires a great content library and a way to distribute it efficiently.
 The Idelic Safety Suite can administer online training and track driver progress during the recommended timeframe.
 Few fleets have excellent in-house training programs and a way to track training progress across each driver.
 Consider both of these solutions:

 - A partner to provide a proven, effective method of training your drivers

 - A driver management platform to easily administer and monitor online training

 You are also able to integrate both of these services and maintain an effective safety awards program easier than ever before.
 Some of Idelic’s integration partners, such as ProTread, have some of the best fleet training programs available in the industry.

 Advantages: scalable, cost-effective, time-effective, customizable

 Disadvantages: upfront costs of a training partner, difficult to track progress without the Idelic Safety Suite

 Taking a proactive approach to preventing accidents makes drivers feel they are being watched after, not watched over.
 Choosing the right training for a given situation requires knowledge and proper execution of the training available, but also a way to track your at-risk drivers and stay on top of their progress throughout professional development plans.

 The Idelic Safety Suite is the industry’s leading comprehensive driver management platform that utilizes Machine Learning (ML) predictive analytics to assign Driver Risk Scores based on all of the data you’re already collecting.
 You are then able to easily administer corrective action, track drivers’ performance, and get real actionable insights into fleet performance.
-If you are interested in joining the safest fleets that are committed to getting their drivers home safe every night, see a demo of the Safety Suite today.
+If you are interested in joining the safest fleets that are committed to getting their drivers home safe every night, learn more here.